US approves new generic competitor to EpiPen

 - New Zealand bans most foreigners from buying homes

-In 2016, Congress blasted Mylan for raising the price to $600, a five-fold increase over nearly a decade.
+In 2016, Congress blasted Mylan in letters and hearings for raising EpiPen’s to $600 for a two-pack, a five-fold increase over nearly a decade.
 The company responded by launching its own lower-cost generic version for $300.

+Mylan continues to sell both versions at those prices, according to data from Elsevier’s Gold Standard Drug Database.

+Teva’s generic shot will be the first version that pharmacists can substitute even when doctors prescribe the original EpiPen.